A Series of Unfortunate Events: Audio books

 Most of the series of unabridged audiobooks are read by British actor Tim Curry, though Handler as Lemony Snicket reads books 3 to 5.
 Of narrating the audiobooks, Handler has said: "It was very, very hard.
 It was unbelievably arduous.
 It was the worst kind of arduous."
-As such, future narrating duties were handed back to Curry, of whom Handler states: "he does a splendid job".
+In consequence, future narrating duties were handed back to Curry, of whom Handler states: "he does a splendid job".
 The "Dear Reader" blurb is usually read by Handler (as Snicket) at the beginning, although it is missing in The Hostile Hospital.
 Handler usually reads the "To my Kind Editor" blurb about the next book at the end.
 Starting at The Carnivorous Carnival, there is another actor who replaces Handler in reading the two blurbs, although they are skipped entirely in The Grim Grotto.
 All of the recordings include a loosely related song by The Gothic Archies, a novelty band of which Handler is a member, featuring lyrics by Handler's Magnetic Fields bandmate Stephin Merritt.